logicalclocks/feature-store-api/docs/integrations/emr/networking.md

 ## Next Steps

-Continue with the [Configuring EMR for the Hopsworks Feature Store](emr_configuration.md) to setup up EMR, in order to be able to perform requests to the Hopsworks Feature Store.
+Continue with the [Configure EMR for the Hopsworks Feature Store](emr_configuration.md), in order to be able to use the Hopsworks Feature Store.